scottdurow/power-platform-pro-dev-workshop/Labs/Lab 4 - Custom Connectors.md

 1. You may need to close and restart Visual Studio at this point if you had already been connected to a different account.

-1. Select your Power Platform developer environment, and the Scottish Summit Developer Workshop solution.
+1. Select your Power Platform developer environment, and the Power Platform Pro Developer Workshop solution.
    ![Connect to Power Platform](./assets/connect-to-power-platform-visual-studio.png)

 1. Select the **add + button** next to the **Custom connectors** -> **Create**.